 Marijuana dispensaries in Detroit are permitted to operate between 9:00 a.m. and 10:00 p.m. daily.

-Yes, tourists in Detroit may use recreational weed dispensaries in the city (when they are finally open) as long as they present government-issued ID showing they are of legal age (21) to use cannabis in Michigan.
+Yes, tourists in Detroit may use recreational weed dispensaries in the city as long as they present government-issued ID showing they are of legal age (21 or older) to use cannabis in Michigan.
 Certified medical marijuana patients who are not residents of Detroit or Michigan may also use medical cannabis dispensaries in Detroit by presenting their valid patient IDs and photo IDs.

 You must present a government-issued ID showing you are 21 or older to purchase weed at a Detroit adult-use dispensary.
 If you are a medical marijuana patient, you must show a Michigan Medical Marijuana Program ID card to buy medical cannabis.